eipna/Centsation/README.md

 ## Features

-- Free and open source
+* **Free and Open Source:** Enjoy complete transparency and community-driven development.
-- Material 3 design with support for dynamic colors
+* **Modern Design:** Experience a beautiful and intuitive interface with Material 3 and dynamic color support.
-- Support for UI contrasts (low, medium or high)
+* **Enhanced Accessibility:** Customize the UI contrast (low, medium, or high) for optimal readability.
-- Support for dark mode
+* **Dark Mode:** Save battery and reduce eye strain with a sleek dark theme.
-- Support for multiple currencies
+* **Multi-Currency Support:** Track your savings in a currency of your choice.
-- Archived savings
+* **Archived Savings:** Keep your active savings organized by archiving completed or paused goals.
-- Export and import to and from JSON
+* **Data Management:** Easily export and import your data using JSON files.
-- History of transactions
+* **Transaction History:** Review a detailed log of your savings activities.
-- Optional deadlines
+* **Optional Deadlines:** Set and track progress towards your goals with optional deadlines.
-- Sort by name, current saving, goal or deadline
+* **Flexible Sorting:** Organize your savings by name, current amount, goal amount, or deadline.

 ## Screenshots